DanFaria/GOSemanticSimilarity/tutorial.md

 ## Introduction
 Semantic similarity is a method to compare genes or gene products at the functional level.
 We are able to quantify the similarity between those genes thanks to the semantic similarity measures, a function that returns an numerical score of similarity between two genes.
-These metrics have already been described in the literature.

 This tool is able to assess the closeness between two terms by making use of Gene Ontology annotations.
 Thus, if two gene products are annotated within the same schema, we can compare them by comparing the terms with which they are annotated.